Michael C. DorfRobert S. Stevens Professor of Law

 Michael C. Dorf has authored or co-authored over one hundred scholarly articles and essays for law reviews, books, and peer-reviewed science and social science journals.
-He is the co-author (with Laurence H. Tribe) of On Reading the Constitution (Harvard University Press, 1991), the co-author (with Trevor Morrison) of The Oxford Introductions to U.S. Law: Constitutional Law (Oxford University Press, 2010), the editor of Constitutional Law Stories (Foundation Press 2004, second edition 2009), the author of No Litmus Test: Law Versus Politics in the 21st Century (Rowman & Littlefield, 2006), the co-author (with Sherry F. Colb) of Beating Hearts: Abortion and Animal Rights (Columbia University Press, 2016), and a co-editor of the 12th edition of the Choper et al Constitutional Law casebook (West, 2015), the forthcoming 13th edition, the annual Supplement thereto, and the annual Compact Version of the casebook.
-Professor Dorf is a frequent contributor to the Take Care Blog as well as an occasional contributor to other magazines, newspapers, and blogs.
-He also writes a bi-weekly column for Justia's web magazine Verdict and posts several times per week on his own blog, Dorf on Law.
+He is the co-author (with Laurence H. Tribe) of On Reading the Constitution (Harvard University Press, 1991), the co-author (with Trevor Morrison) of The Oxford Introductions to U.S. Law: Constitutional Law (Oxford University Press, 2010), the editor of Constitutional Law Stories (Foundation Press 2004, second edition 2009), the author of No Litmus Test: Law Versus Politics in the 21st Century (Rowman & Littlefield, 2006), the co-author (with Sherry F. Colb) of Beating Hearts: Abortion and Animal Rights (Columbia University Press, 2016), and a co-editor of the 12th and 13th editions of the Choper et al Constitutional Law casebook (West, 2019, 2015), the annual Supplement thereto, and the annual Compact Version of the casebook.
+Professor Dorf writes a bi-weekly column for Justia's web magazine Verdict and posts several times per week on his own blog, Dorf on Law.
+He is also a frequent contributor to the Take Care Blog as well as an occasional contributor to other magazines, newspapers, and blogs.

 A graduate of Harvard College and Harvard Law School, Professor Dorf spent the year between college and law school as a Rotary Scholar at Victoria University of Wellington, New Zealand.
 After law school, he served as a law clerk for Judge Stephen Reinhardt of the United States Court of Appeals for the Ninth Circuit and then for Justice Anthony M. Kennedy of the Supreme Court of the United States.